 If flying, the best bet is usually to arrive at Manchester Airport, which has scheduled flights across Europe and to major hubs worldwide.
 From there you can either take a taxi direct to the University, or follow signs to the train station and take a train to Piccadilly (about every 15 minutes during the day and takes 15-20 minutes).
-Liverpool Airport has budget flights to many European cities and an express bus service to Manchester; Birmingham Airport is further away but has direct trains.
+Liverpool Airport has budget flights to many European cities; Birmingham Airport is further away but has direct trains.
 Rail or bus connections from other airports (including London Heathrow) are possible but time-consuming, and often more expensive than a connecting flight.
 From France or Belgium it is possible to use the Eurostar (channel tunnel train); you have to change stations in London but it is only a short walk or tube [subway] ride, and you can buy a through ticket from major European cities to Manchester.

-Your trip is likely to revolve around Piccadilly railway station, the Ibis Hotel or Manchester Business School, and the School of Mathematics.
+Your trip is likely to revolve around Piccadilly railway station, the Ibis Hotel or Travelodge, and the School of Mathematics.
 To get between them you can walk, take a taxi, or use a bus.

 Taxi.
-You may find taxi drivers haven't yet heard of the Alan Turing Building, in which case try "that big new University building on Upper Brook Street next to the aquatics centre car park".
-Also, there are two Ibis Hotels in Manchester, so make sure you ask for the one on Charles Street!
+You may find taxi drivers don't know the Alan Turing Building by name, in which case try "the University buildings on Upper Brook Street just south of Booth Street".
+Also, there are two Ibis Hotels and numerous Travelodges in Manchester, so make sure you name the street as well as the hotel!
 See below for safety tips regarding taxis.

 Walking Piccadilly to the Alan Turing Building (20 mins).
 Leave the station by the Fairfield Street exit (down the escalators or lift [elevator] from the main concourse) which brings you out at a big road junction [intersection].
 Cross both main roads, and go along a smaller road (Granby Row) to the left of the Bull's Head pub.
 Keep straight on, as the road becomes a pedestrian walk and then a road again, and at the phoneboxes turn left onto Sackville Street.
-Go under the railway bridge and continue under a bridge between buildings, and where the road bends off to the right, follow the left-hand pavement [sidewalk] which becomes a footpath and goes through an underpass.
+Go under the railway bridge and continue until the road begins to bend right; follow the left-hand pavement [sidewalk] which becomes a footpath and goes through an underpass.
 Afterwards, keep left under the motorway [freeway] flyover (avoiding a deeper underpass ahead) before bearing right (avoiding yet another underpass to the left).
 After very carefully crossing the motorway sliproad [freeway ramp], you find yourself on Brook Street.
-Walk down this (away from the flyover).
-At the intersection with Grosvenor Street, cross both roads and then continue along (now Upper) Brook Street on the opposite side.
-Cross the next side-road (Booth Street East, carefully again!), continue past the Aquatics Centre car park [parking lot] and then the Alan Turing Building is on your right.
-To get into the building, go into the walkway after the second "finger" and then the doors are on your right.
+Walk down this (away from the flyover) crossing several side-roads and passing car showrooms and a ruined church, until you reach a Citroen car showroom on the left.
+Cross (now Upper) Brook Street at the pedestrian crossing and the Alan Turing Building is directly in front of you.

 Walking Piccadilly to the Ibis Hotel (10 mins).
 Proceed as above until you turn left onto Sackville Street, but just after the railway bridge turn right into Charles Street (opposite more phoneboxes).
 The hotel is on the left, just before Princess Street.